-The independent webpage of the PSP should not mention the word MSc, but only Postgraduate programme as it is mentioned at the Institutional and Departmental webpages.
 The release of all information is subject to a quality control of QAU of the Department, being responsible for the curation of the material.

 The EEAP encourages the use of virtual platforms/social media to enhance student participation and engagement.
 An inclusion of individual courses and the Thesis project results on the Programme's web site would further enhance the visibility of the work accomplished throughout all stages of the programme of study.
 This will allow the students and other stakeholders to access efficiently both, the academic and non-academic resources of the Programme and the University.